-Applications shall be accepted on a first come, first served basis with a priority to both applications received for the CDBG Disaster Recovery Program funding authorized by Public Law 109-148, and/or applications received by faith based organizations for non-CDBG disaster assistance, as long as the applicant files are transferred by the faith based organizations to the PM no later than February 22, 2008 for processing.
-Priority applications will be processed until all funds are utilized.
-The process developed through the Procedures Manual produced by the PM shall ensure that all grant or loan applications are processed equitably, that the privacy of applicant information is maintained, and that an appeals process is in place that can effectively address applicant concerns.
+Applications shall be accepted on a first come, first served basis with a priority to applications received for the CDBG Disaster Recovery Program funding authorized by Public Law 109-148 until all funds are utilized.
+The process developed through the RFP process shall ensure that all grant or loan applications are processed equitably, that the privacy of applicant information is maintained, and that an appeals process is in place that can effectively address applicant concerns.